-There are also many tourists who come to the United States and want to purchase cars at auction or antique shows and then want to send them back to their home country.
+Many tourists come to the United States and want to purchase cars at auction or antique shows and then want to send them back to their home country.

-Depending on your exact pickup and drop off locations, sending a car overseas will cost a few thousand dollars and takes a few weeks.
-If it is sent in your container it will take a little bit longer but cost a little bit less.
+Depending on your exact pickup and drop-off locations, sending a car overseas will cost a few thousand dollars and takes a few weeks.
+If it is sent in your container, it will take a little longer but cost a little less.

 International Car Shipping Regulations